ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

+Routes -

+Page - What you see when you are browsing a website.

-Database - Defines the data of the apps entities.
+Database - Defines the data of the webapps entities.

-Models - Locate the data of the apps entity types
+Models - Locate the data of the webapps entity types

-Views - Define the page templates of the apps entity types.
+Views - Define the page template style of the webapps entity types.

-Controllers - Locates the page templates of the apps entity types (e.g. for generating the "view entity" and "edit entity" pages)
+Controllers - Define the page templates of the webapps entity types by referencing the view and models (e.g. for generating the "view entity" and "edit entity" pages)